microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 * To achieve the best performance with Triton optimization, you need to activate CUDA graph and ‘triton_autotune’ in the DeepSpeed config.
 CUDA graph prevents the overhead of JIT compilation and a deep call stack in Triton. ‘triton_autotune’ executes an initial step to find the most suitable parameters for Triton kernels, which may take some time.

-* We used [the latest Triton release](https://pypi.org/project/triton/2.0.0.post1/) in our experiments.
+* We used [Triton 2.0.0.post1 release](https://pypi.org/project/triton/2.0.0.post1/) in our experiments.

 * In our experiments, we used a batch size of 1, a sequence length range of 8 to 512, and a ‘fill-mask’ task.
 Table 1 shows the average P90 latency over the entire sequence length range, while Figures 1 and 2 show the P90 latency for specific sub-ranges.
 The baseline is the Huggingface transformers without any optimization.
 The speedup is calculated as (baseline P90 latency)/(DeepSpeed-Triton P90 Latency).
 We found that the CUDA kernel in MLP performed better than the Triton kernel in our experiments, so we used a hybrid approach that combines both kernels when Triton is enabled in the DeepSpeed config.